w3f/polkadot-wiki/docs/maintain/maintain-wss.md

 ```

 The [mod_proxy_wstunnel](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html) provides
-_support for the tunnelling of web socket connections to a backend websockets server.
+_support for the tunneling of web socket connections to a backend websockets server.
 The connection
-is automatically upgraded to a websocket connection_.
-In a SSL enabled virtualhost add:
+is automatically upgraded to a WebSocket connection_.
+In an SSL-enabled virtualhost add:

 ```apacheconf
 (...)